TheFaceCo/Subaru-ABS-converter/README.md

 # Subaru-ABS-converter
+Read hall sensors, output variable reluctance (VR) sensors.

-This converts modern hall sensor inputs to older variable reluctance outputs using a Maxim 9921 IC to read 2-wire hall sensors and a Teensy 3.2 for a microcontroller.
+This converts modern hall sensor inputs to older VR outputs using a Maxim 9921 IC to read 2-wire hall sensors and a Teensy 3.2 for a microcontroller.
 Use this device if you are installing new hubs that use hall wheel speed sensors on old cars with variable reluctance ABS tone-rings.

 The output stage is a 2-bit digital output fed to an audio transformer (1:1 600ohm:600ohm).